zaiisao/Documentation/en/Video/custom_video_windows.md

   return TRUE;
 }

-// Implement audio observer for external audio source CExternalAudioFrameObserver::CExternalAudioFrameObserver() {
+// Implement an audio observer for the external audio source.
+CExternalAudioFrameObserver::CExternalAudioFrameObserver()
+{
 }